 Stripe - Setting up Webhook and Test/Public Keys

-You can retrieve the Test/Publishable Key and Secret Key from the > Stripe Dashboard > Developers > API Keys.
-Copy the keys and add them within the Stripe plugin settings ( Ultimate Member > Settings > Extensions > Stripe )
+4. Copy the required keys and paste them into the Stripe plugin settings in your WordPress site: Ultimate Member > Settings > Extensions > Stripe

 Note: We recommend that you use a Restricted Key for live sites and a Secret Key for local or staging sites for testing purposes.
 More details can be found in this article.

-• Test Publishable Key for the sandbox mode
+• Test Publishable Key — for testing in sandbox mode

-Enter a key name look for the resource types listed below in the API Keys and configure the necessary API permissions:
+• Look for the resource types listed below in the API Keys, and configure the necessary API permissions:

 Resource Type Permissions Resources